Discover hot springs, ruins and the Old West on this 1,375-mile road trip.

 Start: Denver, Colo.

-Along the Way: 6 Hot Springs Soaks Between Denver and the Grand Canyon
+8 Hot Spring Soaks Between Denver and the Grand Canyon

 Colorado is dotted with incredible hot springs and steamy pools.
 Dip into some of the state's best on your road trip from Denver to the Grand Canyon.

-Ancient history, a local brewery and an overnight in a cave make Farmington a great stop on your way back from the Grand Canyon.
+Ancient history, a local brewery and an overnight in a cave make Farmington a great stop on your way to or back from the Grand Canyon.